-Bluetooth speakers are perfect for holidays; small and light enough to whisk off on an adventure and, because they're wireless, no snaking cables for anyone to trip over.
-Friends and family can connect up wirelessly too, giving you a much broader selection of tunes.
+Bluetooth speakers are perfect for winter sun holidays; small and light enough to whisk off on an adventure and, because they're wireless, no snaking cables for any smaller members of the family to trip over.
+Friends can connect up wirelessly too, giving you a much broader selection of tunes.
 Add to this the fact that many models are waterproof, (making them ideal for the beach or pool) and, all things considered, you've really got to take one of these little Bobby Dazzlers along for the ride.

 JBL has long been a brand to look out for, consistently debuting some of the best Bluetooth speakers around.
 Here, we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
 We've even gone to the trouble of finding the best deals and cheapest prices.